 Return error if network is unavailable: If this option is disabled, the driver will not return any error even when a connection cannot be established to the NPort.
-With this option enabled, calling the Win32 Comm function will result in the error return code "STATUS_NETWORK_UNREACHABLE" when a connection cannot be established to the NPort.
-This usually means that your host's network connection is down, perhaps due to a cable being disconnected.
-However, if you can reach other network devices, it may be that the NPort is not powered on or is disconnected.
+With this option enabled, calling the Win32 Comm function will cause the error return code "STATUS_NETWORK_UNREACHABLE" when a connection cannot be established to the NPort.
+This usually means that your host's network connection is down, perhaps because of a cable being disconnected.
+However, if you can reach other network devices, maybe the NPort is not powered on or is disconnected.
 Not that Auto Network Re-Connection must be enabled in order to use this function.

-Ignore TX Purge

-Applications can use the Win32 API PurgeComm to clear the output buffer.
+Ignore TX Purge: Applications can use the Win32 API PurgeComm to clear the output buffer.
 Outstanding overlapping write operations will be terminated.
 Select the Ignore TX Purge checkbox to ignore the effect on output data.